 Remote onboarding best practices can be a challenge to navigate when hiring new employees you never meet in-person.
 Employee onboarding is just as important as the hiring process and even more so when onboarding virtually.
-In fact, up to 69 percent of employees are likely to stay with a particular employer if the onboarding experience is friendly and seamless.
+In fact, companies with a strong onboarding process is shown to increase employee productivity by over 70 percent and improves new hire retention by 82 percent according to a report by Glassdoor.

 With the growing remote work culture, HR managers face a unique challenge: conducting remote onboarding effectively.
-In the US, 4.7 million employees work remotely at least half the week.
+In the US, 42% of the labor force work remotely full time according to Stanford University. pre-pandemic the Bureau of Labor Statistics recorded 4.7 million people as remote workers.
 This means that companies need onboarding processes that support such employees.

 The COVID-19 crisis even underscored the significance of building proper remote processes for work and onboarding.
 But providing such processes virtually can be a new concept for managers doing it for the first time.